How the environment raises an intelligent child - Neuroarchitecture and child development

 Adolescence (13-20+ years)

-• Functional focus: executive functions, emotional control, social behavior.
+• Functional emphasis: Executive functions, emotional control, social behavior.

 • Priorities: Balance between privacy (Refuge) and socialization, stress regulation spaces.

-The Reggio Emilia philosophy considers the environment as the “third teacher,” which, after parents and teachers, has the greatest influence on a child’s development.
-(You can read more about this topic in our separate blog, where we explain this method in detail.)
+The philosophy of Reggio Emilia considers the environment as "To the third teacher", who, after parents and teachers, has the greatest influence on a child's development.
+(You can read more about this topic in our separate blog, where we explain this method in detail).

 3. Living environment and socio-economic factors